 Data source: GSF Registry, Verra Registry

 Carbon removals are necessary to achieve net zero

+[Add intro paras on theoretically how can carbon credits can support carbon neutrality, i.e., buy providing an additional source of revenue and a “carrot”.
+The IETA study could be useful in this context.
+Can also include language from the CPLC paper]

+A recent study suggests that post-2020 carbon markets have the potential to reduce the total cost of implementing countries’ climate pledges, known as nationally determined contributions (NDCs), by more than half (~$250 billion/year in 2030).
+While the challenges of realizing the full cost-savings potential and enhanced climate ambition should not be underestimated, these market mechanisms could play an important role in reaching net-zero goals.
+Additional research is required to ensure that carbon markets are designed to effectively contribute to countries’ long-term climate goals to achieve net zero emissions by 2050.

 In the 2oC and 1.5oC target transition pathway scenarios developed by He, et al (2022) (Figure 2), the annual carbon removals from carbon sink (agriculture, forestry and land use) should reach 700-780 MtCO2e and removals through CCS and BECCS should reach 510-880 MtCO2e per year by 2050 in order to achieve China’s 30-60 goals and the Paris Agreement targets.
 For comparison, the anticipated annual CO2 carbon removals from all registered CCER projects (1,047) are 2.54 MtCO2e for nature-based and currently 0 registered for technological-based removal credits.
 (Table 1)